kwea123/ROS_notes/README.md

 ## Sending video over ROS

 It is faster to encode the video stream to bytes (e.g. in mjpeg), then send the bytes, instead of sending an image array.

+## ROS markers

+[Here](https://www.robotech-note.com/entry/2018/04/15/221524) is a tutorial on how to create basic markers using python.